 Everything You Need to Know Before You Get a Border Collie

-The Border collie is a herding dog originally bred in the borderlands between England and Scotland.
+Border collies are herding dogs, initially bred in the borderlands between England and Scotland.
 As a herding dog, they can be very energetic but also very easy to train.

-In this overview, you’ll get all the key information you need to help you decide whether or not the border collie is the right pet to bring home with you!
+In this overview, you’ll get all the critical information you need to help you decide whether or not the border collie is the right dog to bring home with you!

 Border Collie Characteristics

 Border collies have a lean, athletic build.

-As herding dogs, they needed to run as much as 50 miles in a single day and that through the hilly terrain of Scottish border country.
+As herding dogs, they needed to run as much as 50 miles in a single day and through the hilly terrain of the Scottish border country.
 That level of activity makes them physically a very healthy breed.

 In terms of appearance, they can have either a rough or a smooth coat.
 In both cases, they have a dual-layer coat with a coarser outer layer and a softer undercoat.

-Border collies have some wonderful personality traits that can make them fantastic pets but also can be a little demanding on the time and attention.
+Border collies have some wonderful personality traits that can make them fantastic pets.
+However, they can be a little demanding on their owners’ time and attention.

-Their high energy levels can be expressed in recklessness and escape attempts if they are not getting enough exercise.
+Their high energy levels can be expressed in recklessness and escape attempts if they do not get enough exercise.
 And their desire to work can lead to misdirected herding instincts.

-But you need to start training early and make sure to keep them occupied often with tasks and activities.
+But you need to start training early and keep them occupied often with tasks and activities.

 Border Collie Care & Grooming

 Now that you have a better idea of how the Border collie would fit into your family based on their personality and other traits, it’s time to learn about what they will need from you.

 However, it does mean that you, as an owner, should be extra alert to the signs and symptoms of the following conditions so that you can get treatment as quickly as possible:

 - Hip Dysplasia

-- Progressive Retinal Artophy
+- Progressive Retinal Atrophy

 - Collie Eye Anomaly

-The increased genetic diversity of mixed breeds makes them more resistant to breed-specific illnesses while still letting you enjoy the physical and personality traits of the Border collie.
+The increased genetic diversity of mixed breeds makes them more resistant to breed-specific illnesses while still letting you enjoy the Border collie’s physical and personality traits.

-Training Border Collies
+Training Your Border Collie

-Border collies are a fantastic breed to train.
-They are highly attuned to figuring out what their owner wants or needs - so much so that it can sometimes seem like they are predicting your needs in advance.
+These pups are highly attuned to figuring out what their owner wants or needs - so much so that it can sometimes seem like they are predicting your needs in advance.

-As mentioned, this makes them ideal for training but it also means that you have to train them and make an effort to give them tasks to do.
+As mentioned, this makes them ideal for training, but it also means that you have to train them and make an effort to give them tasks to do.

 But if you just want a buddy to cuddle up with you on the couch, the Border collie is going to be too energetic for you.

-Grooming Border Collies
+Do Border Collies Need Grooming?

 During this season, you’ll want to brush the coat daily to minimize the amount of fur ending up around the house.

 However, if you don’t feel like doing that, you can also opt for giving them a dental chew that helps remove tartar and prevent buildup.

 Feeding Border Collies

 An adult Border collie needs somewhere between 1 ½ to 2 cups of quality dry food each day.

-Because they are such an active breed, you should opt for a protein rich diet to help keep their muscles in peak condition.
+Because they are such an active breed, you should opt for a protein-rich diet to keep their muscles in peak condition.

 Keep an eye on their weight to determine if you are feeding them the right amount.

 Costs & Buying Tips

-If you don’t need the official certification, you can get a pure bred for as low as $200 (but without certification, you can’t verify that it is 100% pure bred).
+If you don’t need the official certification, you can get a purebred for as low as $200 (but without a certificate, you can’t verify that it is 100% purebred).

 If you go for a rescue Border collie, you could pay just $50 or less.

-However, if you really need a purebred, make sure that you are buying from a legitimate and humane Border collie breeder.
+However, if you need a purebred, make sure you are buying from a legitimate and humane Border collie breeder.

-And they are also very responsive to training so you can easily train them to be obedient even when you are out of the house in a new environment.
+And they are also very responsive to training, so you can quickly train them to be obedient even when you are out of the house in a new environment.

-So you may want to consider a less active breed if you’re hoping for a cuddly friend to veg out in front of the TV with.
+So you may want to consider a less active breed if you’re hoping for a cuddly friend to veg out in front of the television.